smilladion/game-creator/README.md

 4. Have it extend GameComponent or SolutionComponent.
     - The constructor of your component should only take an id and call super(id), as required by the superclass - and nothing else.

-5. Create an XML layout file that defines how your component will be created by the user (or decide to make it programatically - not recommended).
+5. Create two XML layout files with one defining how your component will be created by the user, and the other how the component looks when playing a game (or decide to make them programatically - not recommended).

 6. Make sure to implement all required functions:
     - getCreateView(Context context)